natanfudge/ForgedFlowerLoom/README.md

 # ForgedFlowerLoom

-ForgedFlowerLoom allows decompiling Minecraft sources in Loom with ForgedFlower instead of FabricFlower.
+ForgedFlowerLoom allows decompiling Minecraft sources in Loom with ForgedFlower instead of FabricFlower.</br>

-ForgedFlower (a fork of ForgeFlower) can produce significantly better output than FabricFlower in some cases and reduces compilation errors in resulting code.
+ForgedFlower (a fork of ForgeFlower) can produce significantly better output than FabricFlower in some cases and reduces compilation errors in resulting code.</br>
 A downside is that ForgedFlower is not multithreaded.

 ## Usage